 You’d have to spend $2,375 on dining and entertainment alone just to recoup the Capital One® Savor® Cash Rewards Credit Card’s annual fee.
 Since that comes out to approximately $46 a week, it could be fairly manageable.

 However, don’t base your decision solely off of the annual fees — you need to consider the rewards as well.
 In the next section, we’ll take a deeper dive into the annual fees and rewards of both cards and how they go hand in hand when choosing a card.

-- Capital One® Savor® Cash Rewards Credit Card: Earn unlimited 4% cash back on dining, entertainment & popular streaming services, plus 3% at grocery stores and 1% on other purchases.
+- Capital One® Savor® Cash Rewards Credit Card: Earn unlimited 4% cash back on dining, entertainment, and popular streaming services, 3% at grocery stores and 1% on all other purchases.
 Plus, earn 8% cash back on tickets at Vivid Seats through January 2023.